leolee9086/SiyuanAssistantCollection/README.md

-## Note
+## Caution

 This plugin is still in the early stages of development, please be sure to pay attention to data safety when using it.

+**Some features may consume a large number of tokens, be sure to know what you are doing before enabling them.**

-Features
+## Features

-This is a utility function and AI assistant collection plugin (SiyuanAssistantCollection), not meaning Stand Alone Complex.
+This is a utility and AI assistant collection plugin (SiyuanAssistantCollection), not meaning Stand Alone Complex.

-It mainly includes some practical small functions, as well as some AI assistant interface docking.
+It mainly includes some practical small tools and some AI assistant interface integrations.

-**Some features may consume a large amount of tokens, make sure you know what you're doing before enabling them**

-## User Guide:
+## Usage Help:

-Click on the "Open Help" on the SAC panel on the interface to open the user guide.
-Please also refer to the user guide for other content related to the plugin.
+The help documentation is currently hosted at http://www.ccsjhn.com/block/20231028183445-7ww7twf

-License
+## License

-Please refer to their respective licenses for the external dependencies used.
-There is currently no time to list them.
-In addition to this, AGPL-3.0-or-later is used, for the content of the license, please refer to the official website and the license file in this folder.
+Please refer to the respective licenses of external dependencies used, which are not listed for now.
+Apart from these, it uses AGPL-3.0-or-later, refer to the official website and the license file in this folder for details about the license.

-## Thanks
+## Acknowledgements

 The vector embedding part uses the transformers.js library.

 The vector embedding part uses shibing624's text2vec-base-chinese model.

-Word segmentation depends on jieba and pinyin.
+Dependencies for segmentation include jieba and pinyin.

-## Others
+## Miscellaneous

-About the beam-bearing design: We actually do interior design (well, we also do architectural planning, landscape, and gardening), you can check our Xiaohongshu and Zhihu if you don't believe it.
-If anyone wants to do interior design, you can contact us~~~
+Regarding architectural design: We actually do interior design (well, we also do architectural planning, landscape, and garden design), don't believe it?
+Check out our Xiaohongshu and Zhihu.
+If anyone needs interior design services, feel free to contact us~~~

-Also, if you find this useful, you can buy us a cup of coffee, there should be a QR code below but they are broken, wait for me to fix the image hosting, um, this is the begging link of Aifadian: https://afdian.net/a/leolee9086
+Additionally, if you find this tool useful, you can buy us a coffee.
+The QR codes should be below but they are broken, I'll fix the image hosting soon.
+Ah, here is the link for donations: https://afdian.net/a/leolee9086

-If it's useful to you, you can buy us a cup of coffee.
+If you find it useful, you can buy us a coffee.

 ![](https://ccds-1300128285.cos.ap-guangzhou.myqcloud.com/%E5%BE%AE%E4%BF%A1%E6%94%B6%E6%AC%BE%E7%A0%811.jpg)